xapian/xapian-docsprint/language_specific/python3/index.rst

 Python Specific Notes
 =====================

-The Python3 bindings for Xapian are packaged in the ``xapian`` module, so to use them you need to add this to your code::
+The Python bindings for Xapian are packaged in the ``xapian`` module, so to use them you need to add this to your code::

   import xapian

-They require Python >= 3.2 in Xapian 1.4.x.
+Since Xapian 1.4.22 these bindings require Python >= 3.3.
+If you still need support for older Python versions, Xapian 1.4.x supports Python 2.7; Xapian <= 1.4.21 supports Python 2.6 and 3.2.

 The Python API largely follows the C++ API - the differences and additions are noted below.